-Hi, I’m Irwin!
-I’ve been a software sales leader for startups like Okta as well as large corporations like BMC and Cisco.
-Now, I work as an industry mentor to help people land great jobs in sales through workshops and 1-on-1 mentorship.
+Hi, I’m Alex!
+I’ve been working in sales for innovative startups like SoftBank Robotics and large corporations like NBC Universal for years.
+Now, I work as an industry mentor at Pathrise to help people land great sales jobs through workshops and 1-on-1 mentorship.
 Check out my article with the best questions to ask in a sales interview.

 People spend a lot of time preparing for their technical and behavioral interviews.
 They start by researching the companies and then they practice the common interview questions they will likely be asked.
 But, they often forget an incredibly important part of the session.
 The last 10 minutes of the interview, which is the time allotted for the candidate to ask questions.

 Asking good questions can often give you the final push when it comes to interviewer feedback, so when you prepare for your sessions, you should always take the time to write down questions you want to ask.

 The recruiters and mentors at Pathrise have interviewed hundreds of people and they know that when the candidate asks good questions, the interviewer takes note as a way to determine if the candidate is going to accept the position and remain interested in the long term.
 These are two very important factors to getting an offer, so you could say that asking strong questions at the end of the interview can be a deciding factor on whether or not you get an offer.

 To help you be successful in your upcoming interviews, we came up with the 11 best questions to ask in sales interviews to ensure they show you are driven to work hard, willing to learn, and excited about the company and its mission.